 Structure of the Groups

-Each writing group runs for 3 hours weekly.
+Each writing group runs for an entire quarter and is 3 hours weekly.
 At each session there is:

 - Facilitated group discussion (approx. 30 minutes) that focuses on writing and motivational strategies.
 Each member of the group is expected to both share their progress since the last meeting and set goals for structured writing time.